cfenger/FDADB/README.md

 - Duplicate uploads are skipped by filename (case-insensitive) and reported in the upload response, but they are not stored again.
 - Recommended upload limits: defaults are max 10 files per request (`MAX_FILES_PER_REQUEST`) and 10 MB per file (`MAX_FILE_SIZE_MB`).
 Uploads are throttled on the client to avoid OpenAI rate limits, with exponential backoff on transient OpenAI errors (429/5xx/timeouts).
 - On timeouts, files are marked `indexing` with a timeout message; on transient errors, files are marked `retry_suggested` so you can re-run them via the "Retry failed uploads" button.
 Local validation errors (size/type) return 400 with a clear message.
+- In answers, inline markers like `[1]` correspond to the numbered sources list, which shows the original filename and a short snippet from the cited text.
+If no snippet is available, the source still appears with an "snippet unavailable" note.